ahmadfajar/vue-mdbootstrap-docs/src/docs/components/tabs.md

 ### BsTab - `<bs-tab>`

-The Tab item component.
+The component for creating the tab items and tab contents.
 A tab item must at least has `icon` or `label` property defined.

 #### Properties